ControlNet++: Improving Conditional Controls with Efficient Consistency Feedback: Experiments

 \paragraph{Baselines.} Our evaluation primarily focuses on T2I-Adapter~\cite{t2i_adapter}, ControlNet v1.1~\cite{controlnet}, GLIGEN~\cite{gligen}, Uni-ControlNet~\cite{unicontrolnet}, and UniControl~\cite{unicontrol}, as these methods are pioneering in the realm of controllable text-to-image diffusion models and offer public model weights for various image conditions.
 To ensure fairness of evaluation, all methods use the same image conditions and text prompts.
-For ControlNet++, we use the UniPC~\cite{unipc} sampler with 20 denoising steps to generate images with the original text prompt following ControlNet v1.1~\cite{controlnet}, without any negative prompts.
-For other methods, we utilized their open-source code to generate images and conducted fair evaluations under the same settings, without changing any configures such as the number of inference steps or denoising sampler.
 While most methods employ the user-friendly SD1.5 as their text-to-image model for controllable generation, we have observed that recently there are a few models based on SDXL~\cite{sdxl}.
 Therefore, we also report the controllability results for ControlNet-SDXL and T2I-Adapter-SDXL.
 Please note that ControlNet-SDXL mentioned here is not an officially released model as in ControlNet~\cite{controlnet}.
-More details are provided in the Supplementary Material.